 All rockets launched from the spaceport will travel directly over the Cumberland Island National Seashore.
 This crucial fact has been obscured by Camden County as it has attempted to build support for the project.
 Camden County indicates on its website for the project that launches are possible “over the Atlantic Ocean and a large, undeveloped buffer zone.”
-The “large, undeveloped buffer zone” includes the Cumberland Island National Seashore, a national park that is visited by over 60,000 visitors per year.
+The “large, undeveloped buffer zone” includes state protected salt marsh and the Cumberland Island National Seashore, a national park that is visited by over 60,000 visitors per year.
 In addition to park visitors, there are significant in-holdings of private property and homes on Cumberland Island and Little Cumberland Island.
-This would be the only spaceport in the United States where rockets are launched over a national park with active visitation or private homes.
+This would be the only vertical launch spaceport in the United States where rockets are launched over a national park with active visitation or private homes.

 Other vertical launch facilities are located at the water’s edge, so exploding rockets can fall into the water, not onto a national seashore or citizens’ private property.